saz/puppet-ssh/README.markdown

 This is working for both, client and server

 ### Both client and server
-Host keys will be collected and distributed
+Host keys will be collected and distributed unless storeconfigs_enabled => false

 ```
     include ssh